fxlin/uva-os-main/docs/README.md

 We provide five OS versions: each is functional, but increasingly more "modern".
 The class assignments (called "quests") will involve completing key features in these OS versions, enabling more applications to run.

 **Proto 1: Baremetal**
     A single CPU core can boot, print messages from UART, and display pixels.
-Interrupts work, enabling periodic rendering of a simple "donut" animation.
+Interrupts work, allowing periodic rendering of a simple "donut" animation.
 Everything runs in privileged mode (EL1).

 <!-- ✅ UART/printf ✅ Timers (&multiplexing) ✅ Interrupts ✅ Framebuffer & animation -->